 Why do I get the build error "No rule to make target"?

-I am trying to build my model using one of the workflows supported by coder products such as Simulink Coder, Embedded Coder or Simulink Real-Time.
+I am trying to build my model using one of the workflows supported by coder products such as Simulink Coder, Embedded Coder, or Simulink Real-Time.
 However, I encounter the error "No rule to make target".
 What does this error mean?

 MathWorks Support Team

-MathWorks Support Team on 7 Feb 2023
+MathWorks Support Team il 6 Feb 2024

-make: *** No rule to make target 'C:/Projects/Electric', needed by 'slrealtime_datatype_ground.o'.
-Stop.
+make: *** No rule to make target 'C:/Projects/Electric',

-It is recommended to avoid paths with white spaces in any software project.
-If you indicate include or source paths in the Model Configuration Parameters > Custom Code section, make sure to enclose the directory path with double quotes:\n
+If you indicate include or source paths in the Model Configuration Parameters > Custom Code section, make sure to enclose the directory path with double quotes:

 "C:/Projects/Electric Motor Control"